Toscan0/Toscan0/README.md

 # About Me :wave:

-My name is Tiago Henriques, but my friends call me Toscano.
-I took Information Systems and Computer Engineering at Instituto Superior Técnico in Lisbon, Portugal.
-My Master is specialized in Interaction and Visualization, and Games.
+My name is Tiago Henriques, but my friends call me Toscano.\
+I took Information Systems and Computer Engineering at Instituto Superior Técnico in Lisbon, Portugal.\
+My Msc is specialized in Interaction and Visualization, and Games.

 # Portfolio